bpfinch99/Churn-Classifier/README.md

 ## Conclusion
 This project aims to provide businesses with a tool for predicting customer churn using machine learning.
 Using historical customer data and employing machine learning algorithms, the tool will assist in identifying customers who are likely to churn.

+## Future work
+This is a work in progress.
+I will work on finding feature importance and interpret them in order to understand what feature(s) has the most influence in customer churn.